 The typical replacement for lost wages is a portion of the employee’s average wage.
 However, there is a maximum amount that payments will not go over.
 This money is not taxed.
 And, eligibility is fair as it begins quickly after just a few days of missed work due to the injury on the job.

 To make sure you get what you deserve, consult with a workers’ compensation attorney.
-Walton Telken Foster of Kirkwood has an expert team, with years of experience and knowledge.
+Walton Telken of Kirkwood has an expert team, with years of experience and knowledge.

 What Types of Injuries are Compensated through Workers’ Comp?